cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/wisconsin-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2010, 11011 wage theft claims were filed with the Wisconsin Department of Workforce Development.
-The total amount assessed by the agency was 31318498.889999997.
+The data obtained by CBS News shows that, since 2010, 11,011 wage theft claims were filed with the Wisconsin Department of Workforce Development.
+The total amount owed was $33,833,405.81.

-The median amount assessed by the agency was 581.25.
+The median amount for each case was $540.00.
 Here's how losing that amount could impact an average worker in wisconsin

-581.25 is the equivalent of:
+$540.00 is the equivalent of:
 * 0 weeks of pay for the average worker in wisconsin.
 * 1 months of rent for the average renter in wisconsin or 0 months of mortgage payments for the average homeowner in wisconsin.
-* 173 tanks of gas for the average driver in wisconsin.
-* 3 weeks of groceries for the average family in wisconsin.\
+* 3 weeks of groceries for the average family in wisconsin.

 ### Amounts paid to claimants

-0.8906547997457088% of the 11011 wage theft cases provided by the Wisconsin Department of Workforce Development resulted in a payment to the claimant.
+1%% of the 11,011 wage theft cases provided by the Wisconsin Department of Workforce Development resulted in a payment to the claimant.

-The total amount paid to claimants was 25047136.63.
+The total amount paid to claimants was $25,047,136.63.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 511.62.
 0.0% of the cases paid were paid in full.